stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

-In this project, we build a Deep Learning based Image Search Engine that will help customers find similar products to ones they want!
+In this project, we build a Deep Learning-based Image Search Engine that will help customers find products that they want!

-# Table of contents
+# Table of Contents

 - [00.
 Project Overview](#overview-main)
     - [Context](#overview-context)